-How To Ride A Dirt Bike With A Clutch [Beginners Guide]
+How To Ride A Dirt Bike With A Clutch For The 1st Time

-Do you want to learn how to ride a dirt bike with a clutch in less than 10 minutes?
+Do you want to learn how to ride a dirt bike with a clutch in 4 minutes?
 What’s stopping you?
 You must learn how to use the clutch, throttle, brake, how to balance, all at the same time… Sound hard?

 I want to show you how to simplify everything so you can get to riding as soon as possible!
 I’ve taught many first time riders before, including my wife, and it doesn’t matter whether you’re young and small, or old and know nothing about dirt bikes.